nitkizs/test/Docs/Data_Engineering/README.md

 ## 4. Data Filtering

 The dataset undergoes multiple filtering stages to improve quality and remove noise for model training.
-The filtering pipeline is divided into three stages: manual filtering, model based filtering and high-impact (uniqueness) filtering.
+The filtering pipeline is divided into three stages: manual filtering, model based filtering and high impact (uniqueness) filtering.

 ---